-In this post I will lead you to the discovery of an incredible SEO success story, showing you the data from Google Analytics and providing you with some tricks of the trade: I am talking about the blog of the Pineta Nature Resort in Tavon (province of Trento).
+In this post I will lead you to the discovery of an incredible SEO success story, showing you the data from Google Analytics and providing you with some tricks of the trade: I am talking about the blog of the Pineta Nature Resort in Tavon (province of Trento), passed by the 5,532 sessions acquired (of which 3,665 from organic) in August 2017 to 71,316 (of which 64,159 from organic) in August 2020.

 At the end of 2017, I started writing some articles for the Pineta blog as an SEO copywriter and immediately I realized the enormous potential that we could have put to use thanks to an accurate SEO strategy.